 MBChB DRCOG FRCGP Liverpool (General Practitioner)

-Dr Murphy qualified in Liverpool in 1978, he trained as a General Practitioner on Mersesyside and gained his MRCGP and DRCOG in 1982.
-Following a move to Lincolnshire he became a principle of Sleaford Medical Group for 28 years until 2010 when he moved to The New Springwells Practice.
-In He has a special interest in ophthalmology, teaching and professional regulation.
-In 2005 he was appointed as a Follow of the Royal College of General Practitioners.He has just completed 8 years as a panel member of the General Medical Council 'Fitness to Practise' panel.
-He is clinical lead for Practitioner Performance for NHS Leicestershire & Lincolnshire.
+Dr Murphy qualified in Liverpool in 1978, he trained as a General Practitioner on Merseyside and gained his MRCGP and DRCOG in 1982.
+Following a move to Lincolnshire he became a principle at Sleaford Medical Group for 28 years until 2010 when he moved to The New Springwells Practice.
+He has a special interest in ophthalmology, teaching and professional regulation.
+In 2005 he was appointed as a Fellow of the Royal College of General Practitioners.He has just completed 8 years as a panel member of the General Medical Council 'Fitness to Practise' panel.
 Dr Murphy is a GP Specialist Adviser to the Care Quality Commission (CQC).
 He is a medical member of the Social Entitlement Chamber of the Courts and Tribunal Service.
-He is also the Assistant Medical Director at NHS England (Central Midlands) dealing mainly with practitioner performance and under performing practitioners, and deputising for the Medical Director in Lincolnshire.
+He is also Senior Clinical Adviser and Associate Medical Director of NHS England (Central Midlands) dealing mainly with practitioner performance and under performing practitioners, and deputising for the Medical Director in Lincolnshire.

 MRCGP Nottingham (General Practitioner) Dr Chong Qualified from Nottingham in 2009.
 Dr Chong trained in core medicine gaining MRCP in 2013, then general practice with Boston VTS, gaining DRCOG in 2015 and MRCGP in 2016.

 Dr Chong joined the New Springwells Practice in March 2017.

 The practice is an established training practice for General Practitioners under the supervision of Dr Jonathan Parry.

 General Practitioners in training are qualified doctors who are training to become General Practitioners and are known as "Registrars".